The Doppler effect

 Accounting for the Doppler effect

 Digital modes must employ techniques for annulling the shifts.
 Q65 makes use of a synchronisation tone, for example.
 In this case, the frequency of the modulating tones is relative.
-So long as the decoding software can lock on to the sync tone, it can sense the tone difference, rather than trying to demodulate a required (but now shifted) frequency.
+So long as the decoding software can lock on to the sync tone, it can sense the tone difference, rather than trying to detect a required (but now shifted) frequency.

-Movement of the particles or body means that the multipath scenario changes millisecond by millisecond.
+But accounting for Doppler distortion is more complicated.
 Distortion is dynamic.
 Adding forward error correction (FEC) to the signal coding (with its associated redundancy) means that errors can be detected and corrected.
 Likewise, multiple transmission, and error detection and automatic repeat request (ARQ) allows re-transmission until the data is recovered correctly.
 These techniques are used in transmission systems like MSK144 and Q65.